 Other times, invented names are created because they sound great phonetically or are a play on existing words related to the industry.
 Examples of popular invented brand names include Nike, Fanta, Dettol and Milo.

 - Invented names can be snappy and memorable

-- The best invented brand names are based on poetically constructed names.
-Twitter evokes the experience of communicating rapidly, Google resonates with the act of searching and discovering
+- The best-invented brand names are based on poetically constructed names.
+Twitter evokes the experience of communicating rapidly and Google resonates with the act of searching and discovering

 - No one will be initially searching for your invented name

 - Invented brand names are hard to get right—when done well they give your brand attitude, when done poorly they’re cringy or unmemorable